Has your wanderlust made you consider trying out the digital nomad path? Here’s how to begin – and which cards to take with you.

 - Complimentary elite memberships in Avis Preferred Club, National Emerald Club Executive and Hertz Gold Plus Rewards

-- Up to $200 in hotel credits each year on prepaid bookings with Amex Travel at Fine Hotels + Resorts or The Hotel Collection properties
+- Up to $200 in hotel credits each year on prepaid bookings with Amex Travel at Fine Hotels + Resorts or The Hotel Collection properties (minimum two-night stay required)

 - Up to $200 in airline credits each year on one selected airline to cover things like baggage and selection fees or in-flight food purchases